NVIDIA/NeMo-Guardrails/docs/user_guides/advanced/jailbreak_detection.md

 **USAGE NOTES**:
 * Manual inspection of false positives uncovered a number of mislabeled examples in the dataset and a substantial number of system-like prompts.
 If your application is intended for simple question answering or retrieval-aided generation, this should be a generally safe heuristic.
+* This heuristic in its current form is intended only for English language evaluation and will yield significantly more false positives on non-English text, including code.

+### `checks.check_jb_ps_ppl`
+The `check_jb_ps_ppl` heuristic examines strings of more than 20 "words" (strings separated by whitespace) to detect potential prefix/suffix attacks.
+The default threshold value for the `check_jb_ps_ppl` is `1845.65`.
+This value is the second-lowest perplexity value across 50 different prompts generated using [GCG](https://github.com/llm-attacks/llm-attacks) prefix/suffix attacks.
+Using the default value allows for detection of 49/50 GCG-style attacks with a 0.04% false positive rate on the "non-jailbreak" dataset derived above.

+**USAGE NOTES**:
-* This heuristic in its current form is intended only for English language evaluation and will yield significantly more false positives on non-English text.
+* This heuristic in its current form is intended only for English language evaluation and will yield significantly more false positives on non-English text, including code.